dafevara/dafevara/README.md

 -->

 I'm a Senior Software Engineer focused on Back-End Development, Recommender Systems, and Data Engineering.
-I do my craft with Python, Ruby and R.
+I do my craft with Python, Ruby and Golang.

 Want to work together?
 Have any question or idea?
 Let's talk!